November 2021 | Version 1.2

 5.2.
 Disclosures.
 You must disclose in what capacity you are using our services in the profile that you set up on our website.
 We may change your account user type if we find that you have incorrectly specified what type it is.
 We may, in our absolute discretion suspend or terminate your services if you do not accurately define your account type.

 5.3.
 Listings.
-Any listings that you post on our website must contain complete and updated information.
-Your listing must include:
+Any listings that you post on our website must be classified in nature and contain complete and updated information.
+Any item advertised must be in your possession, unless we have approved in writing.

-If your listing does not contain any of this information, we will not include your listing on our website.
+If your listing does not contain any of this information, we may remove your listing from our website.

-5.7.
+5.8.
 Verifying information.
-We may verify any information that you include in any advertisements.
+We may verify any information that you include in any advertisements and may request 'proof of goods' to confirm that an item listed is in your possession.
 We will contact you to verify any information that you provide to check the authenticity of the product.
 If you do not supply information relating to the authenticity of the product, we will have the right to suspend or terminate your account.

-5.8 User reviews.
-User reviews should only be submitted where an agreement to transact exists or a transaction was concluded.
-We reserve the right to remove feedback which relates to negotiations or communications where there was no agreement and/or a transaction did not take place.
+5.9.
+User reviews.
+User reviews should only be submitted where an agreement to transact exists or a transaction was concluded on Bike Hub.
+We reserve the right to remove feedback that relates to negotiations or communications where there was no agreement and/or a transaction did not take place or relates to a transaction not initiated via Bike Hub.

 6. Bike Hub Pay service